 the patient may be a danger to themselves

 the patient may be a danger to the ambulance crew

-There are lots of specific reasons why police can enter (and search) a property without a warrant.
-The police also have a general power to enter to arrest someone or ‘to save life or limb’.
+There are lots of specific reasons why we can enter (and search) a property without a warrant.
+We also have a general power to enter to arrest someone or ‘to save life or limb’.
 So if, for example, an ambulance crew arrive and are refused entry by the occupier they’ll call us for help.

-The police can then use their power if they feel that they need to gain entry to save or protect someone’s life.
-But if the Ambulance Service are already inside dealing with the situation the power to save life or limb wouldn’t apply, as it wouldn’t be necessary to enter.
+We can then use our power if we feel we need to gain entry to save or protect someone’s life.
+But if the ambulance service are already inside dealing with the situation the power to save life or limb wouldn’t apply, as it wouldn’t be necessary to enter.